-- Due to the student's preexisting enrollment in the GCPM, the application process for the MAPM would involve a simple, written declaration of intent to the Dean of the School of Theology requesting admission to the MAPM. - Afterwards, the student's name would be forwarded by the Dean to the Admissions and Degrees Committee for approval. - 2.
-Completion of MAPM course work
+- Due to the student's preexisting enrollment, the application process for the MAPM would involve a simple, written declaration of intent to the Dean of the School of Theology requesting admission to the MAPM. - Afterwards, the student's name would be forwarded by the Dean to the Admissions and Degrees Committee for approval. - 2.
+Completion of MAPM course work. - Students will have completed some of the required MAPM courses through their endorsement(s) or GCPM.
+Students are encouraged to speak with the Dean of the School of Theology to review what coursework remains for the MAPM. - Students who complete the GCPM or stack all three endorsements will have completed their field education requirements (100 hours).
+Students who have completed only one or two endorsements will need to complete the remaining required hours of field education. - 3.
+Completion of P 798 Capstone I (1 credit) and P 799 Capstone II (1 credit) - The student will carry out a project in ministry as part of the Capstone requirements for the MAPM. - 4.
+Credits must be no more than ten years old in order to count towards the MAPM degree program.

-Systematic Theology Moral Theology Pastoral & Professional Studies S 613 Ecclesiology of the Domestic Church (1 credit) S 614 Foundations of Lay Ecclesial Ministry (2 credits) S 615 Evangelization and Mission for Pastoral Ministers (1 credit) MT 650 Contemporary Issues in Moral Theology (1 credit) P 702 Praying with Scripture for Pastoral Ministers (1 credit) P 715 Catechesis: Vision, Content, and Methods (2 credits) P 716 RCIA and Sacramental Preparation (1 credit) P 742 Communication in the Digital World (1 credit) P 745 Principles of Leadership for Lay Ecclesioal Ministers (2 credits) P 798 Capstone I (1 credit)

-- 3. Equivalency credit for P 799 Capstone II (1 credit) - Since the student would have completed a Project in Ministry for the GCPM, equivalency credit for Capstone II would be given as recognition of that. - 4.
-GCPM credits must be no more than ten years old in order to count towards the MAPM degree program.
 At the time of graduation, no credits may be older than ten years.